Kreston101/Sandbox/README.md

 # Sandbox
+Repository suspended due to unity incident, continuing on godot

 I think there'll be a version for 3d stuff, but only if i bother with 3d...

 also i think i can make check boxes here, can probably shove them in issues tab also